Melda’s new flagship dynamics plugin, MTurboComp (VST/AU/AAX) is, at heart, a full-on compressor/limiter construction kit.

 As you’d expect, the best way to get started with Edit mode is to peruse and reverse engineer the 14 Active presets.

-Also, while all the common controls can be locked off, the Compressor section doesn’t hold its settings when you switch between Active presets, resetting to the defaults every time.
+Also, while all the common controls can be locked off, [at the time of the review] the Compressor section doesn’t hold its settings when you switch between Active presets, resetting to the defaults every time [this has been rectified in an update].
 The A-H snapshots make comparison of up to eight setups easy enough, but we’d rather the Active presets retained their settings nonetheless.
 We’re also not fans of using percentages to indicate compression ratios and envelope times.

 Still, the sound is what it’s really all about, of course, and on that front, MTurboComp is magnificent.
 There are multiple specialists here for every production situation, from vocals and instrumentation of all kinds to bus and mastering compression, taking in a wide variety of characters and transparency levels along the way.